jspinak/brobot/docs/docs/01-getting-started/transitions.md

 - **activate**: States to activate during this transition (required array of state classes)
 - **exit**: States to deactivate during this transition (optional array of state classes)
 - **staysVisible**: Whether the originating state remains visible after transition (default: false)
-- **pathCost**: Path-finding cost - LOWER costs are preferred when multiple paths exist (default: 1 as of v1.1.0)
+- **pathCost**: Path-finding cost - LOWER costs are preferred when multiple paths exist (default: 1)
 - **description**: Documentation for this transition

 ## World State Example